 - Short sequences or single moves that are body position and core intensive, requiring maximum full body effort to complete.

 - Short, heavy hangs on bad holds.

 - Brief, explosive movements on the campus board, lasting no more than a few seconds.

 An easy way to gauge it all is that if you feel at all tired muscularly, but can still complete the exercise you've been doing, then it is far too middle to be called high intensity.

 Low days are an important part of the High/Low Approach.
 If they weren't, it would just be called the High Approach.
 In practice, low days might be even more difficult to gauge than their higher counterparts.

-Lets say that you've gone into the gym for a simple technique training session.
+Let's say that you've gone into the gym for a simple technique training session.
 You're working on heel hooks, which you've always had a hard time using if it wasn't a huge, perfectly cupped jug that seems made for your heel.
 The session starts out perfectly, on big holds, really feeling the weight transfer that happens when you pull on progressively more difficult heel hooks.
 Then comes the danger.
 You start trying heel hook moves that you can't do.
 You're no longer weighting the heel, but excessively pulling with your arms.
-It's ceased being about the movement, and now its all about sticking the next move.
+It's ceased to be about the movement, and now it's all about sticking the next move.